Adityaakr/deposit-service/README.md

 # Cross-Chain USDC Staking Platform

-A decentralized cross-chain staking platform that allows users to deposit USDC on Ethereum, automatically bridge it to Vara Network as wUSDC, and earn 15% APY through automated staking with swUSDC tokens.
+A decentralized cross-chain staking platform that allows users to deposit USDC on Ethereum, automatically bridge it to Vara Network as wUSDC, and earn 15% APY through automated staking with vwUSDC tokens.

 ## 🌟 Features